karlzam/ringed-seal-detector/_notes/notes.md

 - Run test that's identical to ones run before just with the new database
 - Run detector on the manual database
 - Create manual database; go through the data and look at good ones, talk to Fabio and Sebastien about this
+- Look at new architecture with Sebastien (done)
+- Try writing ResNet in PyTorch? - (done - not necessary)
+- Calculate stats about annotations:
+- monthly distribution (done)
+- how many are from each region (done)
+- calculate statistics on the annotations (length, time of year, location, etc), make some nice figures (done)

 ______________________